kmzurita/ACMEInternshipExercise/README.md

 ---
 ### **How to run the unit tests**
 ---
-First you will need to have open the project following the instrunctions above, then:
+First you will need to have open the project following the instructions above, then:

   1. Search the folder named **Test Package** inside the open project in the Apache Netbeans IDE in the **Projects** tab.
   2. Open the **controller** package.